Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)

+- Note 1: button "Pause" can't be used/remapped because it's a multiple bits hex (you need to use a tool like AutoHotKey).
-Note 1: other keys (like JIS layout) don't work if you don't have the right language set to Windows (like japanase).
+- Note 2: other keys (like JIS layout) don't work if you don't have the right language set to Windows (like japanase).
-Note 2: the vertical bar `|` cannot be included in the table, because it's used to generate it.
+- Note 3: the vertical bar `|` cannot be included in the table, because it's used to generate it.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)